datmt/spring-boot-demo-english/demo-ratelimit-guava/README.md

 # spring-boot-demo-ratelimit-guava

-> 此 demo 主要演示了 Spring Boot 项目如何通过 AOP 结合 Guava 的 RateLimiter 实现限流，旨在保护 API 被恶意频繁访问的问题。
+> This demo demonstrates how the Spring Boot project can implement throttling through AOP combined with Guava's RateLimiter, aiming to protect APIs from malicious and frequent access.

-## 1. 主要代码
+## 1. Primary code

 ### 1.1. pom.xml